peppelinux/Django-Identity/README.md

 # Django-Identity
-Development panel that aims to bring AAI technologies to Django in a secure and standard way.
+Development panel that aims to bring AAI technologies to Django context in a secure and standard way.
 Actually started from a SAML2 IDP and SP implementation built on pysaml2, this project will implement also OIDC/oAuth2 and other AAA features.

 In this repository we can find quite tested Applications, Code and general Resources related to AAI deployment in a pure Django context.